Pickr-Team/Pickr-Support/Writerside/topics/Topic-Management.md

 Reference (Optional)
 : The reference.

-## Edit Exited Topic
+## Edit Existing Topic

-You can edit your topic by clicking on `Edit`.
+You can edit an existing topic by clicking on `Edit`.

 ![](topic-edit.jpg){ width=800 }{border-effect=line}